CWei88/Python/CAP Calculator/README.md

 A simple CAP calculator for NUS, NTU and SMU.
 You can either calculate the CAP you have so far, or you can use it to calculate which module you want to S/U, Pass/Fail.

+<h2> How to install </h2>

+1. Download CAP Calculator.zip file
+2. Unzip the file using Windows' own extractor or an external extractor such as WinRAR or 7Zip.
+3. Run the CAP Calculator.exe file.

 <h2>Version History </h2>

 <h3> Version 1.0.0 </h3>